suzoutlet/leadtracker/README.md

 # Lead tracker is a simple chrome extension for saving leads
-#This is only simple practical extension.
+## This is only simple practical extension.

+### Can be installed and used in your browser